PoisotLab/ms_betacov_mapping/README.md

 # Conclusion

-Bats emerged around 64 million years ago, and are one of the most diverse mammalian orders, with more than 1,400 estimated species [@Peixoto2018SynEco; @Simmons2020BatSpe].
+Bats emerged around 64 million years ago, and are one of the most diverse mammalian orders, with more than 1,400 estimated species [@Peixoto2018SynEco;
+@Simmons2020BatSpe].
 They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to humans [@Kasso2013EcoEco].
-Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt;
+Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore actively contributing for agricultural pest control [@Voigt2016BatAnt; @Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon;
-@Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf]; some other species are essential links in many seed-dispersal networks [@Mello2011MisPar].
+@Gonsalves2013MosInf]; some other species are essential links in many seed-dispersal networks [@Mello2011MisPar].
 However, many of these species face a high risk of extinction, particularly given persecution and killings that sometimes follows from messaging about their role in disease emergence.
 Areas where bats, viruses, and humans co-occur are not always hotspots of risk for human heath; as such, developing more precise ways to map zoonotic hazards can help bats and humans coexist safely, and support the conservation of these important and unique animals.

 Here, we propose a simple framework with broad explanatory power that helps contextualize discoveries like highly divergent nobecoviruses in Madagascar and the once-neglected adaptive radiation of sarbecoviruses in the Indochinese peninsula.
 In doing so, it advances ecological theory beyond the current state of the art for global maps of emergence risk.
 For example, previous studies that have used host richness as a proxy have predicted a high diversity of unsampled bat viruses [@Olival2017HosVir], bat coronaviruses [@Anthony2017GloPat], and even specifically betacoronaviruses [@Becker2022OptPre] in both the Amazon and southeast Asia.
 While we find that both regions are characterized by unique and diverse communities of both hosts and viruses, our framework is able to identify key differences between the two systems.
 We find that the merbecovirus complex in Latin America has been a unique branch of evolution separate from the rest of the global pool, but with limited potential for viral diversification--- a finding that is supported by previous work indicating a higher rate of codivergence in Latin America [@Anthony2017GloPat].
-In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.*
-[@Latinne2020OriCro], as well as the discovery of recombinant viruses with genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).
+In contrast, in southeast Asia, host richness and viral distinctiveness are high but sharing is low; this suggests a different type of evolutionary dynamics that could generate high local diversity of viruses through host switching and viral recombination (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses with genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).

-Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre;
+Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre; @Cohen2022SamStr].
-@Cohen2022SamStr].
 However, both the evolutionary and ecological aspects of emergence risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha; @Muylaert2022PreFut].
-Bats---and the spillover of their viruses---are also sensitive to anthropogenic factors others than climate change, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc; @Rulli2021LanCha] (add cite for 10.1038/nature13139).
-This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011InvRol], but identifying areas at risk, and protecting the health of bats and ecosystems within those zones, can be a win-win intervention for both (add cites for DOIs:
+Bats---and the spillover of their viruses---are also sensitive to anthropogenic factors others than climate change, including deforestation and other kinds of habitat loss, increased stress, and greater contact with potential bridge hosts like domesticated species [@Alves2018GeoVar; @Treitler2016EffLoc;
-10.1038/s41893-020-00640-z; 10.1016/S2542-5196(21)00031-0).
+@Rulli2021LanCha; @Mendenhall2014PreBio].
+This represents a challenge for both conservation strategies and pandemic prevention [@Amman2011InvRol], but identifying areas at risk, and protecting the health of bats and ecosystems within those zones, can be a win-win intervention for both [@Hopkins2021HowIde;
+@Plowright2021LanUse].

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,